tiptenbrink/book/src/articles/hobby.md

 - We call this container, providing it only with an access token
 - The container loads the secrets from our secrets manager and then passes them back to the host through a named pipe
 - The host calls our entrypoint, which starts up Docker

+If you feel that this is too much complexity, and you'd rather just run the Secrets Manager CLI directly on your server, check out the [optional section on how to do it without a container](#optional-without-deployer-container).

 Here's our new Dockerfile, which I'm putting in `deploy/containers/`: